Bringing the Best Healthcare Professionals to an FQHC Near You

 NJPCA TrainUp Day

-- A local community college can be invited to discuss affordable continuing education opportunities to Community Health Center staff.
+- A local community college can be invited to discuss affordable continuing education opportunities with Community Health Center staff.

 - The Human Resources team can provide tuition reimbursement information and additional resources on how to move up the ladder at an FQHC.